yorshka20/win11-desktop/README.md

 for the ui stage, there are not many new things applied into the coding, and everything is just common react component. when it comes to the second stage, i think there will be more considerations on how to make code more concise and abstracted to decrease the size and enrich the utilities at the same time.

 currently i am just writing the react components and some basic models for state management. it looks very `simple and crude`.

+overall, it's an _useless_ project which can do nothing but only display the interface. so it will be hard to make this project better in the perspective of software engineering.

 ## why there are 3 css libs?